Xinhe-Peng/Final-project/README.md

 - and which table does current group of customers is assigned to.

 Groups who came first would be served first.
-(FIFO)
+(FIFO) Groups have to register and wait for being assigned to available tables.
+No reservation.

 The restaurant has:
 - 6 tables for groups of up to two customers,